mbdev95/OpenClassrooms-Project-8-Improve-Todo-List-App/README.md

 The loops were optimized by eliminating unecessary loops and ensuring all the loops were executed for a number of iterations equal to an array length and not a variable holding an array length.

 ## Conclusion

+In conclusion, my eigth project of my OpenClassrooms front-end developer course taught me an improved way of writing code using test driven-development with Jasmine.
+Additionally, I practiced debugging, although I was already an excellent debugger prior to this project.
+Moreover, I learned Lighthouse is a great way to audit your application efficiently and using widely recognized metrics.
+Finally, through the creation of technical documentation I engaged with and now understand Model-view-controller infrastructure as an awesome way to write JavaScript.
+I am now completed my OpenClassrooms bachelor level diploma and look forward to using a combination of all the skills gained to greatly improve many applications while learning more about computer programming in the process.